kingsgroupos/archivist/README.md

 Sometimes, raw configs does not fit your needs well.
 You have to write some code to organize raw configs and store the result for later use.
 Config extension is designed for that.

-Perhaps you have found that archivist generated a new file named `collectionExtension.go` and added an `Extention` field for the `Collection` struct.
-After the first code generation, archivist will never touch `collectionExtension.go` again, so you can udpate the file freely without worrying about losing your code.
+Perhaps you have found that archivist generated a new file named `collectionExtension.go` and added an `Extension` field for the `Collection` struct.
+After the first code generation, archivist will never touch `collectionExtension.go` again, so you can update the file freely without worrying about losing your code.

-In short, you can organize raw configs with the reload callback, which is invoked each time after `LoadCollection` succeeds, and store the result into the `Extention` struct.
+In short, you can organize raw configs with the reload callback, which is invoked each time after `LoadCollection` succeeds, and store the result into the `Extension` struct.

 <a name="compatibility"></a>
 ## Backward Compatibility Check